Riggd/portfolio/src/projects/Wellkind.md

     - EIG, Engineering Firm
 duration: June 2022 - December 2022
 wins:
-    - VMS Biomarketing won an award in the PM360 publication for inovation in the App Category
+    - VMS Biomarketing won an award in the PM360 publication for innovation in the App Category
     - Bringing Wellkind to market would reduce nurse engagement calls for simple questions by ~20% in a year
 issues:
     - Starting brand and motion design prior to product design would've reduced the total time it took to get the product live